 Dear Friends of "Dial Daily Bread,"

-About this time every August our earth's rotation around the sun brings us near the tail of a comet with tiny grains of sand-like material that glow white hot as they strike our atmosphere.
+In mid-August our earth's rotation around the sun brings us near the tail of a comet with tiny grains of sand-like material that glow white hot as they strike our atmosphere.
 We call these shooting stars as they flash across our midnight sky.
-This August meeting is with the Perseid meteors.
-There is another similar encounter that occurs in November.
+This August meeting is with the Perseid meteor shower.
+There is another similar encounter that occurs in late November.

 Some keep expecting that God must repeat these "signs in the heavens" in order for His people to be well warned.
-But when Thomas refused to believe the historical reports by his fellow disciples of the resurrection, Jesus rebuked him (John 20:27).
+But when Thomas refused to believe the historical reports of his fellow-disciples of the resurrection, Jesus rebuked him (John 20:29).
 God expects us to respect the record of history!

 --Robert J. Wieland